readthedocs/readthedocs.org/docs/user/build-customization.rst

 .. note::

    Remember to create the folders before adding content to them.
-   For instance, you can add a folder with:
+   You can ensure that the output folder exists by adding the following command:

    .. code-block:: console